 Here is a link to a tide timetable for Rum

-Here is a link to an Arisaig kayak hire company
+Here is a link to Arisaig Sea Kayak Centre for kayak hire

-Here is a link to a blog someone has written about kayaking around Rum and Canna
+Here is a link to a blog about kayaking around Rum and Canna

 Click on the Map of Rum and zoom in to explore the coastline in detail